Smiithyy/Smiithyy/README.md

 ## I'm a Developer, Drummer and Gamer!

 - 🔭 I am currently working on my portfolio.
-- 🌱 I’m currently honing my skills in C++ and Unreal Engine
+- 🌱 I’m currently honing my skills C# and C++.
-- 🥅 2022 Goals: Become a full time game developer
+- 🥅 2024 Goals: Have a portfolio I can be proud to show off.
-- ⚡ Fun fact: I play drums for a metal band called [Avirtue][avirtue]
+- ⚡ Fun fact: In my spare time I enjoy playing drums for metal bands.

 ### Connect with me: